NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Three Faces of Evil.md

   - 1: [[Ebon Aspect]]         # 1 monster named My Monster will be added, with no HP, AC or modifier.
 ```

 А hellish entity slumbers within the pool's depths, slowly gathering the energies it needs to awaken.
 Unfortunately for the characters, their intrusion into this place arouses its wrath.
 If the PCs defeat all three cults, the Ebon Aspect rises to avenge its worshipers.
 As soon as the last of the three high priests (Theldrick in area 10, Grallak Kur in area 21, and The Faceless One in area 27) is slain or driven off, the aspect materailizes fully and clambers up from the pool in area 1.
-Luckily for the PGs, the Ebon Aspect of the Over- god is in a weak state as it has not yet summoned all its power,
+Luckily for the PGs, the Ebon Aspect of the Overgod is in a weak state as it has not yet summoned all its power.

 If the PCs don't kill the three high priests, and instead capture them, the Ebon Aspect's manifestation is delayed for a short time.
 Only 1d4 hours after the PCs take their prisoners from this area, the Ebon Aspect manifests in the flesh.
 This action immediately slays any surviving high priests as it draws on their souls for its birth.